KimathiNewton/Large_Language_Models_Projects/README.md

 * There is no mechanism to make the model forget something it has already learned.
 * Information increases periodically.
 In such a case, performing fine-tuning on the model periodically is not the most optimal approach either

+* The temperature parameter is set to 0, indicating that we want the model to be as deterministic as possible.
+The temperature value ranges from 0 to 2, and the higher it is, the more imaginative and random the model’s response will be.